anhnguyendepocen/functional-programming-in-R/pdf_book.md

 Just because all control structures and operators in R are functions that you can overwrite, you shouldn't go doing that without extreme caution.
 You should *never* change the functions the control structures point to, and you should not change the other operators unless you are defining operators on new types where it is relatively safe to do so (and I will tell you how to in the *Object Oriented Programming in R* in this series).
 Defining entirely new infix operators, however, can be quite useful if they simplify expressions you write often.

-As an example let us do something else with the `%x%` operator -- after all, there is no point in having two different operators for multiplication.
+As an example let us do something else with the `%x%` operator---after all, there is no point in having two different operators for multiplication.
 We can make it replicate the left-hand side a number of times given by the right-hand side:

 ```r